 Waiver reason continues to apply—A notation must be made in TWIST Counselor Notes supporting the review.

-Waiver reason no longer applies and enrollment is possible and scheduled—Since this revocation will not result in the denial of TAA or TRA benefits, the waiver can be revoked by state merit staff without the issuance of a formal decision through TWC’s TAA office.
+Waiver reason no longer applies, and enrollment is possible and scheduled—Since this revocation will not result in the denial of TAA or TRA benefits, the waiver can be revoked by local state merit staff without the issuance of a formal decision through TWC’s TAA Technical Assistance office.
 To ensure the customer’s continued TRA eligibility, the customer must be enrolled in training on the calendar day following the waiver revocation by making an entry into TWIST’s TAA Program Detail, Enrolled in Training Date field.

-Waiver reason no longer applies and enrollment is not possible—These circumstances will possibly lead to a denial of TRA benefits; therefore, a formal determination is required.
+Waiver reason no longer applies, and enrollment is not possible—These circumstances will possibly lead to a denial of TRA benefits; therefore, a formal determination is required.
 In these instances, a customer is immediately placed into TRA non-pay status and must be enrolled in TAA-approved training within 30 days, or the customer will permanently lose TRA eligibility.

 Waiver Review: Failure to Comply—Failure to comply with a waiver review is a TRA eligibility issue and will affect the customer’s TRA support.
 Staff must enter this failure to comply into TWIST’s Counselor Notes.
 However, failure to comply with a 30-day review is adjudicated through the unemployment insurance/TRA system, and does not represent a basis for revocation of a waiver.

-Note:
+Note: In certain situations, local merit staff may not revoke the waiver and the waiver will expire.
+If a waiver expires or is revoked, the trade-affected worker must be enrolled in TAA-approved training within 30 days.

 B-305: Limited English Proficiency

-Boards must be aware of the following characteristics of individuals with limited English proficiency (LEP):
+Boards must be aware that individuals with LEP are defined as individuals who meet one or more of the following characteristics:

 Does not speak English as primary language